SirWilliam254/probability-statistics-R/README.md

 A Bernoulli trial is an experiment with only two outcomes. i.e success or failure
 - Binomial

- Binomial random variable X is a the number of successes in n independent and identical Bernoulli trials in which the probability of a success is p, 0 < p < 1.
-Then, for X ∼ B(n, p)
+ Binomial random variable X is more like n independent and identical Bernoulli trials in which the probability of a success is p, 0 < p < 1. i.e  X ∼ B(n, p)

 "https://www.vrcbuzz.com/binomial-distribution-probabilities-using-r/"
 - Geometric